MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 A few of the installers use Windows SmartScreen and an internet connection to determine if an installer is legitimate.
 When prompted with a **Run** or **Don't Run** choice, you will need to click **Run** to continue.

-## Copy the .cab to the same folder as RServerSetup
+## Extract the setup files and copy the .cab to the same folder as RServerSetup

-In previous steps, you downloaded a .cab file and .zip file, and then extracted files from the .zip.
-Copy the .cab file and place it in the same folder as the extracted setup file, RServerSetup.exe.
+In previous steps, you downloaded and then copied .zip file to the offline server.
+You should now extract the zipped files.
+In the resulting folder, copy the .cab file and place it in the same folder as the extracted setup file, RServerSetup.exe.

 ## Run R Server setup